-Specific spinal adjustments performed by Dr. Chris Anderson are used to treat issues specifically related to children.
+Specific spinal adjustments performed by Dr. Chris Anderson, D.C. are used to treat issues specifically related to children.
 The adjustments restore the body's natural functions by reducing nerve interference at the spinal level.

 Chiropractic care is founded on the scientific fact that